 • Identity of the person about whom the complaint is made (the Subject);

 • How you would like the issue to be resolved.

-Complaints to the Legal Ombudsman or Bar Standards Board
+Complaints to the Legal Ombudsman or the Bar Standards Board

-If you are dissatisfied with the outcome of your complaint, you have the right to complain to the Legal Ombudsman, who deals with complaints concerning the level of service you have received.
-You must have already raised your complaint with Chambers before the Ombudsman will consider it.
+If you are dissatisfied with the outcome of your complaint, you have the right to complain to the Legal Ombudsman, an independent body for complaints about the services that lawyers provide to their clients.

 All conversations and documents relating to the complaint will be treated as confidential and will be disclosed only to the extent that is necessary to investigate and determine your complaint.
 The Bar Standards Board is entitled to inspect the documents and seek information about the complaint when discharging its auditing and monitoring functions.